 Associate Professor of Practice

 Karen Parks is a Fulbright Scholar, Olivier Award nominee and Billboard chart-topper.
 She is also a master teacher and vocal consultant at YoungArts and President, CEO and Director of Stagebound.
-Her career highlights include performances with the San Francisco Opera, London, Budapest, Göteborg and New World Symphonies, Helsinki Philharmonic, and the Boston Pops.
+Her career highlights include performances with the San Francisco Opera, London, Budapest, Göteborg and New World Symphonies, Helsinki Philharmonic, the Boston Pops, and the APOLLO Theatre.
 She performed a concert commissioned by Dame Janet Baker at Barbican Hall and sang the role of Nedda in Pagliacci for three seasons at the Savonlinna Opera Festival.

-Parks has performed in twelve languages and fourteen countries at major concert halls, cathedrals and opera houses worldwide, including Carnegie Recital Hall, Alice Tully Hall, The Old Vic Theater and the Boston Pops.
+Parks has performed in twelve languages and fourteen countries at major concert halls, cathedrals and opera houses worldwide, including Carnegie Recital Hall, Alice Tully Hall, The Old Vic Theater, the Boston Pops, and the APOLLO Theatre.

 As a Fulbright scholar, Parks was the first and only recipient to be awarded exclusive study by a maestro at La Scala Opera House in Milan, Italy.
 Her studies with Maestro Gabriele Pisani culminated in a debut solo performance with Maestro Pisani at the piano.
 As an Olivier Award nominee, Parks graced the London musical theater stage in the West End production of Carmen Jones at the Old Vic Theater.
 Her performance in the role of Cindy Lou earned her an Olivier Award nomination.